Skip to main content

 The NCAA Division I Men’s and Women’s Basketball Championships

-The men’s and women’s tournaments feature a 68-team bracket, composed of 31 automatic qualifiers and 37 at-large teams.
+The men’s and women’s tournaments feature a 76-team bracket, composed of 32 automatic qualifiers and 44 at-large teams.

-Each tournament features an opening-round First Four, followed by first and second rounds, regional semifinals and finals — affectionately known as the Sweet 16 and Elite Eight, respectively — and the Men’s and Women’s Final Fours.
+Each tournament features a 12-game Opening Round, followed by first and second rounds, regional semifinals and finals — affectionately known as the Sweet 16 and Elite Eight, respectively — and the Men’s and Women’s Final Fours.

 Who selects the teams?

-The NCAA Division I Men’s and Women’s Basketball Committees, respectively, oversee the selection, seeding and bracketing process for each tournament.
-These committees evaluate teams starting with the first night of the season and all the way until Selection Sunday using data-driven metrics, game results and expert observations to determine the best at-large teams and ensure competitive balance in the tournaments.
+The NCAA Division I Men’s and Women’s Basketball Committees, respectively, oversee the selection, seeding and bracketing process for the Division I men’s and women’s tournaments.
+These committees evaluate teams starting with the first night of the season and continuing all the way through Selection Sunday using data-driven metrics, game results and expert observations to determine the best at-large teams and ensure competitive balance in the tournaments.
 The committees meet multiple times throughout the season to analyze team performance and adjust rankings accordingly.
 That’s nearly five months of evaluating!

 The Division I men’s and women’s committees are composed of conference commissioners, athletics directors and experienced administrators from across Division I basketball.
 Each committee consists of 12 members serving five-year terms, ensuring a fair and balanced approach to selection.